Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 2. Understanding the MVC design pattern.
 3. Creating a new schema in your local database using migrations.
 4. Handling requests within controller methods.
-5. Using erb to write logic and display content in HTML.
+5. Using ERB to write logic and display content in HTML.
-6. Understanding the rails routing system
+6. Understanding the Rails routing system.

 ## Brief overview of Ruby on Rails